 - 1. Start with Denominator - 2.
 Check Patients aged greater than or equal to 18 years on date of encounter. - a.
 If Patients aged greater than or equal to 18 years on date of encounter equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to check Patient procedure during the performance period as listed in Denominator. - 3.
-Check Patient procedure during the performance period as listed in Denominator: - a.
-If Patient procedure during the performance period as listed in Denominator equals No, do not include in Eligible Population/Denominator.
+If Patients aged greater than or equal to 18 years on date of encounter equals Yes, proceed to check Patient procedure during the performance period as listed in Denominator\. - 3.
+Check Patient procedure during the performance period as listed in Denominator\: - a.
+If Patient procedure during the performance period as listed in Denominator\ equals No, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Patient procedure during the performance period as listed in Denominator equals Yes, proceed to check Modifier: 55 or 56. - 4.
-Check Modifier: 55 or 56: - a.
-If Modifier: 55 or 56 equals Yes, do not include in Eligible Population/Denominator.
+If Patient procedure during the performance period as listed in Denominator\ equals Yes, proceed to check Modifier. - 4.
+Check Modifier: - a.
+If Modifier equals Yes, do not include in Eligible Population/Denominator.
 Stop processing. - b.
-If Modifier: 55 or 56 equals No, include in Eligible Population/Denominator. - 5.
+If Modifier equals No, proceed to check Telehealth Modifier. - 5.
+Check Telehealth Modifier: - a.
+If Telehealth Modifier equals Yes, do not include in Eligible Population/Denominator.
+Stop processing. - b.
+If Telehealth Modifier equals No, include in Eligible Population/Denominator. - 6.
 Denominator Population: - a.
 Denominator Population is all Eligible Procedures in the Denominator.
 Denominator is represented as Denominator in the Sample Calculation listed at the end of this document.
-Letter d equals 80 procedures in the Sample Calculation. - 6.
-Start Numerator - 7.
+Letter d equals 80 procedures in the Sample Calculation. - 7.
+Start Numerator - 8.
 Check Improvement in visual function achieved within 90 days following cataract surgery: - a.
 If Improvement in visual function achieved within 90 days following cataract surgery equals Yes, include in Data Completeness Met and Performance Met. - Data Completeness Met and Performance Met letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
 Letter a equals 40 procedures in the Sample Calculation. - b.
-If Improvement in visual function achieved within 90 days following cataract surgery equals No, proceed to check Patient care survey was not completed by patient. - 8.
-Check Patient care survey was not completed by patient: - a.
+If Improvement in visual function achieved within 90 days following cataract surgery equals No, proceed to check Patient care survey was not completed by patient. - 9.
+Check Patient care survey was not completed by patient:

+- a.
 If Patient care survey was not completed by patient equals Yes, include in Data Completeness Met and Denominator Exception. - Data Completeness Met and Denominator Exception letter is represented in the Data Completeness and Performance Rate in the Sample Calculation listed at the end of this document.
-Letter b equals 20 procedures in the Sample Calculation.

-- b.
-If Patient care survey was not completed by patient equals No, proceed to check Improvement in visual function not achieved within 90 days following cataract surgery. - 9.
+Letter b equals 20 procedures in the Sample Calculation. - b.
+If Patient care survey was not completed by patient equals No, proceed to check Improvement in visual function not achieved within 90 days following cataract surgery. - 10.
 Check Improvement in visual function not achieved within 90 days following cataract surgery: - a.
 If Improvement in visual function not achieved within 90 days following cataract surgery equals Yes, include in the Data Completeness Met and Performance Not Met. - Data Completeness Met and Performance Not Met letter is represented in the Data Completeness in the Sample Calculation listed at the end of this document.
 Letter c equals 10 procedures in the Sample Calculation. - b.
-If Improvement in visual function not achieved within 90 days following cataract surgery equals No, proceed to check Data Completeness Not Met. - 10.
+If Improvement in visual function not achieved within 90 days following cataract surgery equals No, proceed to check Data Completeness Not Met. - 11.
 Check Data Completeness Not Met: - a.
 If Data Completeness Not Met, the Quality Data Code or equivalent was not submitted.
 10 procedures have been subtracted from the Data Completeness Numerator in the Sample Calculation.